 The Laughter of the Sun series

-Where magic meets climate change in eco romantasy.
+Where magic meets climate change

 It starts in the ocean, with a mermaid furious about plastic pollution.

-The world-building is based on current science.
+The world-building is based on current science, where the animals have a voice.

 Book One: The Mermaid’s Wrath